nootfly/TIL/Javascript/es6-cheat-sheet.md

 34. Keep in mind that an error will be thrown if the array contains any nonobject values, because WeakSet can’t accept primitive values.

+35. You can initialize a map with data by passing an array to the Map constructor.
+Each item in the array must itself be an array where the first item is the key and the second is that key’s corresponding value.
+Therefore, the entire map is an array of these two-item arrays.

+36. It’s best to use weak sets only for tracking objects that need to be grouped together.

+37. Generator functions are indicated by an asterisk character (*) after the function keyword and use the new yield keyword.

+38. The for-of statement will throw an error when you use it on a non-iterable object, null, or undefined.

+39.